Ayush3868/news_extension/README.md

 News Chrome Extension
-Stay informed with the latest news right from your Chrome browser!
-This Chrome extension fetches real-time news updates using Python and a news API, providing a seamless and customizable news browsing experience.
+Stay updated with the latest news directly from your Chrome browser!
+This Chrome extension, built with JavaScript, HTML, and CSS, leverages a news API to provide real-time news articles and headlines at your fingertips.

 Features
-Real-time Updates: Get the latest news articles and headlines directly in your Chrome browser.
+Live Updates: Receive the latest news articles and headlines in real-time.
-Customizable Categories: Tailor your news feed by selecting specific categories of interest.
+User-Friendly Interface: Enjoy a clean and intuitive design for a seamless news reading experience.
-User-Friendly Interface: Enjoy a clean and intuitive interface for a hassle-free news reading experience.
+Customization: Tailor your news feed by selecting specific categories of interest.
 Installation
 Clone the repository: